 The answer to this isn't quite as simple as yes or no. If your use of the trademark is likely to cause confusion to a consumer, you are infringing on the rights of the trademark holder.
 But if you clearly identify the source of the keyword or your advertisement compares your products or services with the competitor's, it's less likely that you'll face legal trouble.

 Keyword advertising trademark infringement continues to cause disputes among trademark owners and competitors as well as search engine companies.
 But with a clear understanding of what is necessary for a strong case, you can save time and money by only taking legal action when you have the proof you need.

 If you need help with keyword advertising trademark infringement, you can post your question or concern on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.